The NKU Respiratory Care Program is accredited by the Commission on Accreditation for Respiratory Care.

 In each case, the person will most likely receive treatment from a respiratory care practitioner under the direction of a physician.

-Respiratory care practitioners, work to evaluate, treat, and care for patients with breathing disorders.
-They are members of the health care team that provides treatment for patients with heart and lung disorders.
-Tasks, for example, include:
+Respiratory care practitioners are members of the health care team that provide treatment for patients with heart and lung disorders.
+Tasks include:

 - application of sophisticated life support mechanic ventilation to premature infants with under developed lungs